GrinonBarrett/Taksidos/Core Rules/5=Vehicles/Mounts/Hippalectryon.md

 **Unarmed Attacks**;

  • Slam: The hippalectryon may use any part of its body to strike a foe within 1 yard.
-This is a melee unarmed attack.
+This is a melee bare attack.

  • Stomp: The hippalectryon can attempt to stomp a foe, dealing a crushing attack.
 It has a -2 penalty to its attack, but has a +5 bonus for the purpose of determining if the attack is a critical hit.